Spirit and Charism

 Our Community seeks to live the gift and spirit of our founders, Francis and Clare of Assisi and the early Franciscans with adaptation for the 21st century.
 Following the mandate for Church renewal in our time and responsive to the needs of our global community, we focus on the gospel of Jesus Christ, perennial good news for our hurting world.
 Our contribution is that of a Community of prayer, mindful of all God’s people.
 We deeply respect the religious traditions of our brothers and sisters throughout the world and seek to express our solidarity with them in prayer.

-Our Community at Prayer
+Our Community at Prayer in Bloomington.

 The Christian Scriptures and the founding documents of the Franciscan Order invite us to daily conversion, poverty of spirit and love for the community, realizing more and more our absolute dependence on God and interdependence with all of our brothers and sisters worldwide.